Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Discussion

-Lastly, it is natural to extend our work by modifying the definition of a locality-preserving unitary.
+Our work can also be extended by modifying the definition of a locality-preserving unitary.
 One can weaken the constraint of locality-preserving by allowing exponential tails in the definition of a local operator.
 We conjecture that there exist $k$-local circuits also for such \textit{approximate locality-preserving unitaries}~\cite{Ranard_2022}, as would be realized by Hamiltonian time evolution.
 As a concrete application, we expect that invertible chiral states (like integer quantum Hall states) can be trivialized by $k$-local Hamiltonians, using constructions similar to the ones presented in our paper, although since we expect that chiral phases cannot be captured by zero-correlation length models, there may not be a nicely behaved truncation to $k$-local circuits.
-We can also consider a $k$-locality-preserving unitary ($\mathrm{QCA}_k$) which maps local operators to $k$-local operators acting on at most $k$ qubits.
+Investigations of approximately locality-preserving unitaries would also connect to e.g. the literature on state preparation with long-range Hamiltonians \cite{LucasGorshkov}.
+Lastly, we can consider a $k$-locality-preserving unitary ($\mathrm{QCA}_k$) which maps local operators to $k$-local operators acting on at most $k$ qubits.
 While we have shown that every QCA a \fdqck, this may not be true for $\mathrm{QCA}_k$.